-Cohen showed the footage to de Souza and Schwarzenegger and declared they had a problem.
+Cohen showed the footage to de Souza and Schwarzenegger in a “we’ve got a problem; what do you want to do about it?” emergency meeting.
 However, Schwarzenegger claims the actual decision to fire Davis was made without consulting him and transpired when he was away from set promoting a bodybuilding competition.
 When he came back, he was incensed and now concludes, “With such a terrific concept, Running Man should have been a $150 million movie.
 Instead, it was totally screwed up by hiring a first-time director and not giving him enough time to prepare.”

 Starsky to the rescue.

-That first-time director was Paul Michael Glaser, aka Starsky from Starsky & Hutch.
-He was in the process of transitioning away from acting and over to directing and had turned some heads with his steady hand behind the camera of several Miami Vice episodes, crossing paths with Cohen in the process since he also directed a couple of early Vice episodes.
-Michael Mann, who knew both of them from his time writing for Vice, suggested Glaser as the obvious answer to Cohen’s problem.
+By the early 80s, Paul Michael Glaser, aka Starsky from Starsky & Hutch, was in the process of transitioning away from acting and over to directing.
+He’d already turned some heads with his steady hand behind the camera of several Miami Vice episodes, crossing paths with Cohen who also directed a couple of early Vice episodes.
+Michael Mann, who knew both of them from his time writing for the show, suggested Glaser as the obvious answer to Cohen’s Running Man problem.
 His reasoning: Glaser’s vast experience in TV had prepared him to simply come in and get the job done on time according to the producer’s wishes.

-Which is exactly what he did.
-Given little more than two days to prepare and no real authority to offer substantive notes on the script, Glaser steadied the ship and got the film done, later telling Cinefantastique, “Directing is basically problem-solving.
+Which is exactly what happened.
+Given little more than two days to prepare and no real authority to offer substantive notes on the script, Glaser steadied the ship and got Running Man done.
+He later told Cinefantastique, “Directing is basically problem-solving.
 When you come into something in the middle like I did, your problem solving goes up about 300%.”